alexhunsley/libre-method-json-place-notation/README.md

 # I just want the data!

-To get a copy of the data (generated 2023-10-25), please visit the sister repo [libre-method-data-dump](https://github.com/alexhunsley/libre-method-data-dump).
+To get a copy of the data (generated 2023-10-25) without having to run any scripts, please visit the sister repo [libre-method-data-dump](https://github.com/alexhunsley/libre-method-data-dump).

 # How to run the script